unifiedorg/.github/CONTRIBUTING.md

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue; it's that easy!

+## Issues
+### Creating a new issue
+If you run into an issue, you can search if that issue has been reported before.
+If not, you can create an issue, using the relevant tags, form, etc.

+### Solving an issue
+As a general rule, we don’t assign issues to anyone.
+If you find an issue to work on, you are welcome to open a PR with a fix.[1](https://github.com/github/docs/blob/main/CONTRIBUTING.md#solve-an-issue)

-## Write bug reports with detail, background, and sample code
+### Write bug reports with detail, background, and sample code
 **Great Bug Reports** tend to have:

 - A quick summary and/or background